mozilla-l10n/documentation/products/searchplugins/setup_searchplugins.md

 ### list.json

-The list of searchplugins is stored in JSON format in [mozilla-central](https://hg.mozilla.org/mozilla-central/file/default/browser/locales/search/list.json) in `/browser/locales/search/list.json`.
+The list of searchplugins is stored in JSON format:
+* For Firefox desktop in [/browser/locales/search/list.json](https://hg.mozilla.org/mozilla-central/file/default/browser/locales/search/list.json).
+* For Firefox for Android in [/mobile/locales/search/list.json](https://hg.mozilla.org/mozilla-central/file/default/mobile/locales/search/list.json).

 The basic structure for each locale is fairly simple.
 Assuming the locale code is `ur`, it will have a `default` key, with `visibleDefaultEngines`.